PSCLab-ASU/OpenICS/Details.md

 <tbody>
   <tr>
     <td>PSNR</td>
-    <td>2/9</td>
+    <td>1/4</td>
   </tr>
   <tr>
     <td>SSIM</td>
-    <td>3/9</td>
+    <td>1/4</td>
   </tr>
   <tr>
     <td>Reconstruction Time</td>
-    <td>4/9</td>
+    <td>1/2</td>
   </tr>
 </tbody>
 </table>

 <br>

-On the main README, the reconstruction accuracy score is the weighted sum of the PSNR and SSIM performance metric scores over all the datasets and compression ratios.
+On the main README, the reconstruction accuracy score is the sum of the PSNR and SSIM performance metric scores over all the datasets and compression ratios.
-A score of 100 indicates a perfect reconstruction PSNR of 48 and SSIM of 1 over all images while a score of 0 indicates a PSNR and SSIM of 0.
+A score of 50 indicates a perfect reconstruction PSNR of 48 and SSIM of 1 over all images while a score of 0 indicates a PSNR and SSIM of 0.
 The reconstruction speed score is the sum of the reconstruction time performance metric scores over all the datasets and compression ratios.
-A score of 100 indicates an average reconstruction time of 0 seconds per image while the lower the score, the higher the average reconstruction time.
+A score of 50 indicates that infinite images may be reconstructed per second while a score of 0 indicates 0 images may be reconstructed per second.
-The overall score is calculated as the weighted sum of all three performance metrics.
+The overall score is calculated as the sum of all three performance metrics.

-Additionally, for the sake of readability, each score was multiplied by 100.

 <br>

 # Section 1: Benchmarking Results
-Reconstruction time is in seconds.
+Reconstruction time is in images per second.

 <table>
 <thead>